Complexity of Reconfiguration in Surface Chemical Reaction Networks: Swap Reactions

 A robot entering from the right will not be able to swap to the position adjacent to the holding cell if it contains a lock.
 This is true in both tunnels in state $1$ and in the non-traversable tunnels in states $2$ and $3$. \end{proof}

 We use these lemmas to first prove PSPACE-completeness of 1-reconfiguration.
 We reduce from the planar 1-player motion planning reachability problem.

-\begin{theorem} $1$-reconfiguration is PSPACE-complete with $4$ species and $3$ swap reactions or greater. \end{theorem} \begin{proof} Given a system of gadgets create a surface encoding the connection graph between the locations.
+\begin{theorem} $1$-reconfiguration is PSPACE-complete with $4$ species and $3$ swap reactions or greater even when the surface is a subset of the grid graph. \end{theorem} \begin{proof} Given a system of gadgets create a surface encoding the connection graph between the locations.
 Each gadget is built as described above in a state representing the initial state of the system.
 Ports are connected using multiple cells containing wire species.
 When more than two ports are connected we use degree-3 cells with wire species.
 The target cell for $1$-reconfiguration is a cell containing a wire located at the target location in the system of gadgets.

 If there exists a solution to the robot reachability problem then we can convert the sequence of gadget traversals to a sequence of swaps.
 The swaps relocate a robot species to the location as in the system of gadgets.